 What's nice about this is that it doesn't have to be chilled and can be assembled at the site as long as you remember to bring a can opener.

 You totally can't go wrong with brownies.
 Quick and easy to make, convenient-to-eat finger food type dessert.
 In case pumpkin pie is served, a good alternative for people who don't like it.
-They're cheapest to make from scratch, but if you want to use a mix, I highly recommend the Ghiardelli double fudge.

 I would ask for ideas, and anything cold, in the line of salads would keep for that long of drive, if put in a cooler.